Leeds planning matters

 The M1 corridor in east Leeds brutally bisects an amazingly varied landscape.
 There are the glorious, decadent landscaped gardens of Temple Newsam Hall, and the dramatic southward view from Garforth opening out towards the River Aire floodplain.
 This stretch of river, previously the scene of extensive open-cast mining, is now a fantastic chain of RSPB nature reserves at Swillington and Fairburn Ings – an important reminder that brownfield land can sometimes gain great environmental value.

 Heading west, along a scenic stretch of the Aire & Calder Navigation, we are then squeezed tight against the motorways that dominate all remnants of countryside between Rothwell, East Ardsley and Morley, although Middleton Park is a success story for urban green space in an area of social deprivation.
-At Drighlington we burst out with great relief into the Tong Valley, a genuine ‘green lung’ between Leeds and Bradford.
-Sadly, this wonderful place is also under threat from the South-East Bradford Link Road, hopefully a dying breed of road-corridor proposals that has no place in the low-car future that West Yorkshire must pursue if it is to rise to the climate challenge.
+At Drighlington, we burst out with great relief into the Tong Valley, a genuine ‘green lung’ between Leeds and Bradford.
+Sadly, this wonderful place is also under threat from the South-East Bradford Link Road, hopefully, a dying breed of road-corridor proposals with no place in the low-car future that West Yorkshire must pursue if it is to rise to the climate challenge.